Liveblog: New technologies, new ways of working

 - Augmented and virtual reality and real reality will become blurred.

 - Another development is 3-D printing.
-There are already 3D hubs and fablabs which can connect you to the nearest 3D printer.
+There are already 3D hubs and fablabs which can connect you to the nearest 3D printer, and a variety of 3D tools like 3D pens according to 3dprintingpenpicks.com.

 - The internet of things is also called the rise of the 4th platform.
 This will be an invisible technology.
 Some examples; the internet of things is used for sustainable cocoa for instance, managing air temperature. we are going to measure nature, like beehives.
 Pest control in olive growth.